kayleoss/receipts-python-docx/README.md

 # Receipt Totaler (docx) For Neshama Therapy

 > Problem: Neshama Therapy has accumulated thousands of word document RMT and Acupuncture receipts and needs to total them to get income numbers and submit for income tax.

+> Problem 2: Neshama Therapy needs to categorize each receipt as either RMT or Acupuncture and also get the total income for RMT and Acupuncture separately in addition to the total income.